NUMde/compass-numapp-web/docs/customization/README.md

 ### `FEATURES_ENABLE_PERSISTENCE`

-Enable persisting the user language, session, unsubmitted questionnaire answers and more in localStorage
+Enables persisting the user language, session, unsubmitted questionnaire answers and more in localStorage

 ### `FEATURES_SHOW_LOGOUT`